w-mcilhagga/opengl/triangles/triangle2/README.md

 vertices = VAO.createBuffer(data=((-0.6, -0.5, 0.1), (0.6, -0.5, 0.1), (0.0, 0.5, 0.1)))
 vertices.connectToShader(location=0)
 ```
 Yup, that's it.
 I've created the vertex array object, attached a vertex buffer to it, and filled it with data.
 The `connectToShader` also ensures that the data from this buffer is fed into the vertex shader at location 0.
+If ypou didn't specify the location in the fragment shader, you'd have to use `location=program.attributes.position.loc` instead.

 Now to do the same for the color buffer: